fortinmike/vsclean/README.md

 # vsclean

-A recursive delete of temporary Visual Studio and ReSharper temporary files, vsclean performs.
+A recursive delete of Visual Studio and ReSharper temporary files, vsclean performs.

 Useful when Visual Studio hangs or misbehaves.
 Give it a try!
 Contributions welcome.